“Developing the infrastructure to meet future scientific challenges”

 To download the ICARE flyer, click here.

-The 2nd International Conference on Airborne Research for the Environment (ICARE 2017) will be held at DLR - the German Aerospace Research Centre, in Oberpfaffenhofen, from 10 to 13 July 2017.
+The 2nd International Conference on Airborne Research for the Environment (ICARE 2017) will be held at DLR - the German Aerospace Research Center, in Oberpfaffenhofen, from 10 to 13 July 2017.
 Mainly funded by EUFAR (under the EC's FP7 framework programme), the conference will also receive significant in-kind and cash contributions from DLR and ESA respectively.

 The conference will bring together both operators and users of research aircraft working in support of a broad range of environmental research interests together with representatives of relevant funding agencies and equipment suppliers.
 Airborne research has significantly contributed to our understanding of important environmental processes in the atmosphere, ocean and on the land surface.
 The ability to continue and develop this role will depend on the airborne research community adapting to the challenges of a world of increasingly restricted financial resources.